Updated June 9, 2023

 =CONFIDENCE.NORM(alpha, standard_dev, size) (If you are using Excel version above 2007) OR

-- alpha – This is a required argument which is also called a level of significance and computed with the formula as 1 Confidence value.
-Thus, if you want a 95% confidence value, the level of significance would be 1 – 0.95 = 0.05 or 5%.
+- Alpha – The formula to compute the required argument, known as the level of significance, is by taking the reciprocal of the Confidence value.
+Thus, if you want a 95% confidence value, the significance level would be 1 – 0.95 = 0.05 or 5%.

-- standard_dev – This is a required argument that specifies the standard deviation of the sample data given.
+- standard_dev – This is a required argument specifying the sample data’s standard deviation.

 - Size – This is a required argument that specifies the number of sample points present within the sample data.

-In Statistics, in order to find out the confidence interval, we need to add and subtract the confidence value from the sample mean.
+In Statistics, we need to add and subtract the confidence value from the sample mean to find out the confidence interval.

 Confidence Interval = Sample Mean ± Confidence Value.

 Let’s see how we can find out the confidence interval for a population means based on the sample data provided.

 Suppose we have data on marks obtained by 10 students in a class of standard 10th, as shown in the screenshot below.
 All we need to compute is a Confidence Interval for the men’s population marks based on the sample data of these 10 students.
 Let’s see how this can be done.

 We first need to compute the required parameters for the confidence interval computation.
 These are namely Mean, Standard Deviation, Significance Value, and Size.